George Milne, 1st Baron Milne: Later career and life

-Promoted to full general on 26 April 1920, he was appointed Lieutenant of the Tower of London on 15 December 1920 and General Officer Commanding Eastern Command on 1 June 1923.
-Having been made ADC to the King on 31 July 1923, he became Chief of the Imperial General Staff on 19 February 1926.
-In that role he supported the publication of the study Mechanised and Armoured Formations (issued in 1929) and generally promoted the mechanization of British land forces although limited practical progress was made during his term in office.
+Promoted to substantive general on 26 April 1920, he was appointed lieutenant of the Tower of London on 15 December 1920 and General Officer Commanding Eastern Command on 1 June 1923.
+Having been made aide-de-camp general to the King on 31 July 1923, he became CIGS on 19 February 1926.
+In that role he supported the publication of the study Mechanised and Armoured Formations (issued in 1929) and generally promoted the mechanisation of British land forces although limited practical progress was made during his term in office.
 Having been advanced to Knight Grand Cross of the Order of the Bath in the New Year Honours 1927, he was promoted to field marshal on 30 January 1928 before retiring in 1933.
 On 26 January 1933 he was raised to the peerage as Baron Milne, of Salonika and of Rubislaw in the County of Aberdeen.

-He was also a Colonel Commandant of the Royal Artillery from 21 November 1918, Honorary Colonel of the Hampshire Heavy Brigade, RA, from 24 April 1926, Master Gunner, St James's Park from 1929, Constable of The Tower of London from 1933 and Colonel Commandant of the Pioneer Corps from 1940.
+He was also a colonel commandant of the Royal Artillery from 21 November 1918, honorary colonel of the Hampshire Heavy Brigade, RA, from 24 April 1926, until 20 June 1931, Master Gunner, St James's Park from 1929, Constable of The Tower of London from 1933 and Colonel Commandant of the Pioneer Corps from 1940.

-During the Second World War he was an Air Raid Warden in Westminster.
+During the Second World War, which began in September 1939, he was an Air Raid Warden in Westminster.
 He also wrote a weekly column for the Sunday Chronicle.
-He died in London on 23 March 1948.
+He died in London on 23 March 1948, at the age of 81.